 They talked more then after a while the waitress returned with their orders and covered the table with plates of eggs, potatoes, bacon, toast, pancakes, and other fried foods.
 Jason devoured his breakfast as everyone ate, drank, and traded recollections of the previous night.
 Jason felt his strength returning as he nourished himself, and everyone else became less tired and more lively.
 Someone said how they were going to have to do it again, and everyone agreed.

 They arrived at Christine’s, parked, and went inside.
 He embraced her from behind, held her close, and kissed her all over.
 She gave in, then slid out of his grip, took his hand, and led him into her bedroom.
-They embraced and kissed each other deeply as tugged at each other’s clothes.
+They came together amorously and kissed each other deeply as they tugged at each other’s clothes.
 They fell onto her bed and he reached under her blouse, ran his hand up her back, and pulled her closer.
 She stopped and gently pushed away from his embrace.
 He looked upon her curiously.
 She looked keenly into his eyes.
 He became still as they laid next to each other.

 ©2016 Robert Kirkendall